boots-edu/textbook/source/text/4-classes/methods.md

 ## Summary

-Classes in typescript can contain only data (Data Classes) or they can contain a combination of data and methods that operate on that data.
+Classes in TypeScript can contain only data (Data Classes) or they can contain a combination of data and methods that operate on that data.
 The methods can access the properties of the class instance by using the **`this`** keyword.
 In this way, we can create classes that not only combine data that goes together, but also encapsulate it with the methods that act upon that data.

 # Next Step